-Elections keep happening but Budget session very important, must make it fruitful: PM | Politics
+Elections keep happening but budget session very important, must make it fruitful: PM | Politics

 - India

-Prime Minister Narendra Modi on Monday said elections keep happening but Parliament's Budget session is very important and urged all MPs to make it fruitful.
+Elections keep happening but Parliament's Budget session is very important as it draws a blueprint for the entire year, Prime Minister Narendra Modi said on Monday and urged all MPs to make it fruitful by holding discussions with an ''open mind''.

-Addressing the media ahead of the start of the Budget Session, Modi said that in today's global situation, there are a lot of opportunities for India and asserted that confidence is being instilled in the world for India for its economic progress, vaccination program, and Made in India vaccines. ''True that polls affect sessions and debates.
-But I request all MPs that elections will go on but Budget Session draws a blueprint for an entire year and therefore, it is very important,'' Modi said.
+Addressing the media ahead of the start of the session, Modi said it is true that because of frequent elections, sessions and discussions get affected but elections have their own place and will keep happening, and hoped that there are discussions that are free, thoughtful, full of human sensitivities, and with good intent.

+There are many opportunities for India in today's global situation and asserted that the country's economic progress, vaccination program against COVID-19, and India-made vaccines have built trust for it across the globe, he said.

+''I hope that all MPs and all political parties will definitely help in taking the country on the path of progress and in accelerating it by having quality discussions with an open mind,'' he said.

-''The more fruitful we make this session, the better opportunity there would be in the coming year to take the country to new economic heights,'' he said.
-Modi also called for discussions with an open mind to help take the country on the path to development swiftly.
+Modi further said,''...I urge all members of Parliament that elections have their own place and will keep happening... this budget session in a way draws a blueprint for an entire year and therefore, it is very important.''
+The more fruitful we make this session with full commitment, there will be a big opportunity in the coming year to take the country to new economic heights, he said.

-The session comes ahead of assembly polls in five states -- Uttar Pradesh, Punjab, Manipur, Uttarakhand, Goa.
+The session comes ahead of assembly polls from February 10 to March 7 in five states -- Uttar Pradesh, Punjab, Manipur, Uttarakhand and Goa.
+The counting of votes would take place on March 10.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)